 After making your selection, click Save.
 The Reduction Pathway chart will then refresh automatically to reflect the change, showing the updated carbon reduction occurring in the selected year.
 This allows you to quickly adjust your timeline and see how different intervention schedules affect your overall emissions trajectory.

-In addition to tracking emissions reductions, the Decarbonization Over Time feature is designed to support capital planning by visualizing the estimated capital expenditures (capex) of interventions over time.
+In addition to tracking emissions reductions, the Decarbonization Over Time feature is designed to support capital planning by visualizing the estimated capital expenditures (CapEx) of interventions over time.
 A bar chart below the Applied Interventions table displays the CapEx costs for each intervention, organized by their specified year of implementation.
 This helps users align retrofit planning with annual budget cycles and investment timelines.

 The chart can also be toggled to show cumulative capital costs year over year, providing a clear view of total spending over the planning horizon.